marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 After having compiled the kernel and copied bzImage into /mnt/gentoo/boot, Gentoo Handbook can be resumed from Chapter 8.
 In section 8.a, the fstab file is set up.
-Since we are using logical volumes, the procedure is slightly different from the one outlined in the guide.
+Since I am using logical volumes, the procedure is slightly different from the one outlined in the guide.
 My fstab looks like the following:

     /dev/sda1               /boot       ext4    noauto,noatime  1 2